gallantlab/pycortex/alignment.rst

 This alignment is a rigid body transform, i.e. 6 degrees of freedom in translation and rotation, but no scaling, skewing, or non-linear warping.

 Pycortex can automatically try to align the brain, and there is also a manual mode.
-To get started, you need a reference image from the functional run as a nifti file.
+To get started, you need a reference image from the functional run in a nibabel-readable format.
 In most cases, this would be the temporal mean image.
 (You can also use something else like the first image, or whatever.)
 Let's say the subject is ``S1``, this transform is ``example-transform``, and the reference image is ``ref-image.nii.gz``.

 Automatic Alignment